 - 1.1 These regulations are made by ICAEW's Council, pursuant to Clause 16 of the Supplemental Royal Charter of 1948.
-They come into force on [Date]. - 1.2 These regulations only apply to authorised legal services work in England and Wales.
+They come into force on [Date], and on this date, with immediate effect, they revoke the Probate Regulations, and anything done under the probate regulations is deemed to have been done under these regulations. - 1.2 These regulations only apply to authorised legal services work and/or authorised probate work in England and Wales.

 The work that can be authorised by accreditation under these regulations, consists only of that defined as authorised legal services work.
-The definition of authorised legal services work restricts the reserved legal activities defined in Schedule 2, paragraphs 3,4,5, 7 and 8 to services relating to taxation only.
-The definition of probate work restricts the reserved legal activity of probate as defined in Schedule 2, paragraph 6 of the Act to non-contentious probate only.
-If a firm is asked to provide services relating to reserved legal activities which goes beyond these restrictions imposed, then the client should be requested to seek advice from a suitably authorised person.
+These regulations also impose some requirements on the conduct of estate administration when carried out by a firm conducting probate work defined in these regulations as 'authorised probate work'.
+The definition of authorised legal services work restricts the reserved legal activities of conduct of litigation work, rights of audience work, and reserved instruments work as defined in paragraph 1.6 of these regulations and Schedule 2, paragraphs 3,4, and 5 of the Act to services relating to taxation only.
+The definition of probate work restricts the reserved legal activity of probate work as defined in paragraph 1.6 of these regulations and Schedule 2, paragraph 6 of the Act to non-contentious probate only.
+If a firm is asked to provide services relating to reserved legal activities which go beyond these restrictions imposed, then the client should be advised to seek the assistance of a suitably authorised person.

-There are different arrangements in Northern Ireland and Scotland (in the latter case probate is known as 'confirmation').
-Thus a firm cannot undertake probate (or confirmation) work in Northern Ireland and Scotland unless specifically permitted to do so under the law of those countries.
+A firm cannot undertake authorised legal services work in Northern Ireland and Scotland unless specifically permitted to do so under the law of those countries.